 Remote Work – Is It Worth It?

 For software companies (and not only them), there are good news: Digital value generation is more compatible with a home office setting than other forms of work.
 In a study by CoSo Cloud, 77% of remote employees reported productivity boosts.

-And don’t just trust the numbers – here are the personal experiences: Since our beginnings in the software market 10 years ago, we have worked remotely.
-And we can state that it has paid out for us: In costs, productivity and growth.
+And don’t just trust the numbers – here are the personal experiences: Since our beginnings in the software market 10 years ago, our company trimplement has offered employees to work remotely.
+And it has paid out for us: In costs, productivity and growth.
 Most importantly though, this form of work allowed us to build up a company culture that’s based on trust and responsibility.

-But that does not mean, that adopting a remote work policy will be easy.
-Companies embracing home office just now will be faced with a challenging transition period.
-It’s a paradigm shift.
+But that does not mean, that adopting a remote work policy was always easy.
 Tried and true recipes for on-site working often don’t qualify for remote working routines.
-And, given external economical pressure (like a certain pandemic), not all companies are settling for a remote work policy out of conviction.
+And, given external economical pressure (like a certain pandemic), not all companies have settled (or currently are settling) for a remote work policy out of conviction.

 Remote Work for Software Companies: Changes and Best Practices